 Tree Planting Programs

 Commit to caring for a young tree and the City of Newport will provide one at a subsidized cost and plant it for you!
 (Tree must be situated within 20 feet of a public roadside).
-The Spring 2017 Tree Planting Program is completed for the 2017 season.
-Check back in the coming months for information about the 2018 Program, or if you have any question in general about the program email Carol or Scott.
+The Spring 2018 Tree Planting Program is now underway.
+You can download the application form here to see this year's tree species to choose from, or if you have any question in general about the program email Carol or Scott.

 The United States Department of Agriculture, Forest Service, in November 2008, published the manual titled, "Tree Owner's Manual for the Northeastern and Midwestern United States".
 This manual provides helpful information on choosing, planting, and caring for your tree.
 View Manual

 Newport Tree Conservancy

 The Newport Tree Society is a volunteer organization of citizens whose mission is to protect, maintain, regenerate and expand our urban forest.
 Their role is to encourage and assist government action and participation, to support the goals of the Newport Tree & Open Space Commission and the Newport Tree Warden and to foster private sector initiatives and efforts.
 For more information about the Conservancy's programs please visit their website: Newport Tree Conservancy.